-This County will procure architecture and engineering services, as needed, for infrastructure projects.
+The County will procure architecture and engineering services, as needed, for infrastructure projects.
 Procurement of architecture and engineering services may occur through the publication of a Request for Qualifications.
 The County will also publish a Request for Proposal for construction for each infrastructure project identified by the County.
 Procurement for all infrastructure recovery program projects are subject to the procurement regulations established under 2 CFR Part 200.
 Procurement will be conducted so as to comply with federal, state and local requirements.
 Procurement must meet public procurement requirements and occur in a fair and open process.
 All RFQs/RFPs will be conducted in conformity with HUD requirements for public procurement.
-The details of the County's procurement process are provided in the County's procurement guide and the supplemental CDBG-MIT Procurement Policies and Procedures.
+The details of the County's procurement process are provided in the County's procurement guide and the Procurement section in this document.

 Projects will be awarded to vendors/contractors based on the criteria established in the County's procurement guide and the supplemental addendum policy and procedure document for the CDBG-MIT program.
-Vendors/contractors who are awarded a infrastructure project will be required to read and sign a contract with the County providing specific requirements, obligations and responsibilities of both the County and the contractor.
-Refusal to sign the contract will result in termination of award and the next eligible contractor will be selected for award.
+Vendors/contractors who are awarded an infrastructure project will be required to read and sign a contract with the County providing specific requirements, obligations and responsibilities of both the County and the contractor.
+Refusal to sign the contract will result in termination of award and the next eligible contractor will be selected for award or goes out to rebid as the County deems necessary.